To view information about cancer and COVID-19 in your language, see Cancer Council Australia’s downloadable PDFs.

-What to do if you’re experiencing symptoms of COVID-19
+What should I do if I have symptoms of COVID-19?

 If you are currently experiencing symptoms of infection (e.g. fever, cough, sore throat, shortness of breath) or have been in contact with someone with COVID-19, please contact your treatment team.
 Obtain advice over the phone rather than in person, where possible, to lower your risk of exposure and to reduce the risk of exposing others.